Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Simple and Fast Parent Green Cards

-The benefits granted to parents once they receive their green cards are:
+The benefits granted to parents once they receive their visa are:

 1) Permanent residency and unlimited stay in the U.S.;